 An ApsaraDB for MongoDB replica set instance provides multiple copies of data to ensure the high reliability of data.
-It also provides an automatic failover mechanism to guarantee the high availability of services.
-You need to use a correct method to connect to a replica set instance to achieve high availability.
-You can also configure the connection to split read and write.
+It also provides an automatic failover mechanism to guarantee the high availability of ApsaraDB for MongoDB.
+You must use a correct method to connect to a replica set instance to implement high availability.
+You can also configure the connection for read /write splitting.

-- The primary node of a replica set instance is not permanent.
+- The primary node of a replica set instance may change.
 A failover between the primary and secondary nodes may be triggered when nodes of the replica set instance are upgraded in turn, the primary node is faulty, or the network is partitioned.
 In these scenarios, the replica set can elect a new primary node and downgrade the original primary node to a secondary node.

-- If you have used the address of the primary node to directly connect to the primary node of a replica set instance, the primary node needs to bear heavy load to process all read and write operations.
+- If the primary node of a replica set instance is directly connected through the connection string of the primary node, the primary node will bear heavy load to process all read and write operations.
 If a failover is triggered in the replica set instance and the connected primary node is downgraded to a secondary node, you can no longer perform write operations and your business is seriously affected.

-To correctly connect to a replica set instance, you need to understand the connection string URI format of MongoDB.
+To correctly connect to a replica set instance, you must understand the format of connection string URIs of MongoDB.
 All official MongoDB drivers allow you to use a connection string URI to connect to MongoDB.

-- mongodb://: The prefix, which indicates that this address is a connection string URI.
+mongodb://: the prefix, indicating a connection string URI.

-username:password@: The username and password used to log on to a database.
+username:password@: the username and password used to log on to the database.
 If authentication is enabled, a password is required.

-hostX:portX: The list of addresses used to connect to nodes in the replica set instance.
-Each address consists of an IP address and a port number.
-Multiple addresses are separated with commas (,).
+hostX:portX: the list of connection strings used to connect to nodes in the replica set instance.
+Each connection string consists of an IP address and a port number.
+Separate multiple connection strings with commas (,).